timurkulenovic/basketball-dataset/data/euroleague/README.md

 | shots          | information about shot                             |
 | comparison     | direct team comparison in selected stat. categories|

 [JSON files](json/seasons/), downloaded from the Euroleague website, are also available.
 They were the source to create this dataset, however some JSON files originally had missing and/or incorrect data.
-I fixed those files by web scraping the old Euroleague website (on December 2022 available [here](admin.euroleague.net)) and editing *by hand*.
+I fixed those files by web scraping the old Euroleague website (on December 2022 available [here](admin.euroleague.net)) and editing them manually.